Data protection information for applicants

 9. Right to lodge a complaint with a supervisory authority

-According to Art.
-77 GDPR, every data subject has the right to lodge a complaint with a supervisory authority if they believe that the processing of personal data concerning them violates the GDPR.
-The competent supervisory authority for data protection issues is the state data protection officer of the federal state in which our organization is based.
+Under Article 77 of the GDPR, every data subject has the right to lodge a complaint with a supervisory authority if they believe that the processing of their personal data infringes the GDPR.
+The competent supervisory authority for data protection matters is the State Data Protection Commissioner of the federal state in which our organization is based.

 The State Commissioner for Data Protection of Lower Saxony: